 - 1 tablespoon Salt

 - Remove seeds and membranes from peppers, cut into large chunks.
 (Note: please use gloves when cutting up peppers.)
 Cut onion into chunks.
 Place peppers, onion and garlic cloves into sauce pan.
 Cover with water and bring to a low boil on medium heat.
-Cook for about an hour, until soft.
+Cook for about 15 minutes, until soft.

 - Spray baking sheet with cooking spray.